spoonapps/docs/reference/command_line/try.md

 Usage: spoon try <options> <image> [<parameters>...]

 <options> available:
+  -a, --attach               Attach to stdin, stdout, and stderr of the container
-      --disable=VALUE        Disable the specified Spoon VM setting -e, --env=VALUE            Set environment variables inside the container --enable=VALUE         Enable the specified Spoon VM setting --env-file=VALUE       Read in a line delimited file of ENV variables --hosts=VALUE          Add an en to the virtual /etc/hosts file (<redirect>:<name>) --link=VALUE           Add link to another container (<container>:<alias>) --route-add=VALUE      Add a TCP or UDP mapping, format: [<hostPort>]:<containerPort>[/tcp|udp] --route-block=VALUE    Isolate all ports of specified protocol (TCP or UDP) by default --startup-file=VALUE   Override the default startup file
+      --admin                Run the container as admin user -d, --detach               Run the container in the background --disable=VALUE        Disable the specified Spoon VM setting -e, --env=VALUE            Set environment variables inside the container --enable=VALUE         Enable the specified Spoon VM setting --env-file=VALUE       Read in a line delimited file of ENV variables --hosts=VALUE          Add an en to the virtual /etc/hosts file (<redirect>:<name>) --link=VALUE           Add link to another container (<container>:<alias>) -n, --name=VALUE           Name of created container

+      --route-add=VALUE      Add a TCP or UDP mapping, format: [<hostPort>]:<containerPort>[/tcp|udp] --route-block=VALUE    Isolate all ports of specified protocol (TCP or UDP) by default --startup-file=VALUE   Override the default startup file